Café Rouge

-Café Rouge is a French-styled restaurant chain, with 30 sites across the United Kingdom.
-Café Rouge is part of a bigger restaurant network owned by Casual Dining Group.
+Café Rouge is a French-styled restaurant chain, with 8 sites across the United Kingdom, 5 of which are within Center Parcs resorts.
+Café Rouge is part of a bigger restaurant network owned by The Big Table.

 History

 Café Rouge was founded by Roger Myers and Karen Jones, in Richmond, London as a small restaurant chain in 1989.
 As the brand grew, Myers and Jones incorporated the chain into a larger restaurant group: the Pelican Group.
 In July 1996, Whitbread purchased Pelican Group – comprising 110 restaurants under the Dôme, Mamma Amalfi and, primarily, Café Rouge brands – for £133m.

 The restaurant chain gained much exposure after frequently being mentioned in the 1996 novel Bridget Jones's Diary, with the main character Bridget Jones (and her friends) visiting her local branch of the restaurant regularly throughout the novel.

 In May 2002, Whitbread sold Pelican to Tragus Group (later renamed Casual Dining Group) in a management buy-in for £25m.